-There are various methods of repairing or replacing sewer lines and today’s technologies make the process less invasive than in years past.
-Using different methods and products, plumbers are able to repair both sewer lines and water lines without disturbing your lawn, landscaping, walk and driveways any more than is necessary.
+There are various methods of repairing or replacing sewer lines, and today’s technologies make the process less invasive than in years past.
+Using different methods and products, plumbers are able to repair both sewer lines and water lines without disturbing your lawn, landscaping, sidewalks, and driveways any more than necessary.

 Here are the trenchless technology methods used to repair and replace plumbing in Sacramento homes, businesses, and municipalities: